 Each person’s journey is unique.
 Underneath the surface of depression people often have suppressed anger that is held within the body.
 Anger can be held in the clenched jaw, tight shoulders, upper arms and hands, in the belly and other places.
 As the anger is worked through depression lifts, and the person has access to much more energy and aliveness.

 Most therapists that work with anger try to “manage” it, teaching techniques to mentally keep people from damaging behaviors.
 These techniques include relaxation methods and ways of slowing down our emotional reactions and redirecting thoughts.
 The effort is directed towards working with thoughts in different ways.
 If you go to your local bookstore, or browse Amazon you will find almost all the books use these indirect methods.
 In my experience there is a better way to work with anger and depression.

-While these methods can be helpful, especially with those people who have trouble containing their anger, they are all indirect in that they don’t address the anger directly, like we do at our retreats.
-Here anger is worked through, revealing its gifts of passion, aliveness and vitality, which lifts depression.
+While these methods can be helpful, especially with those people who have trouble containing their anger, they don’t address the anger directly, like we do at our retreats.
+At our events anger is worked through, revealing its gifts of passion, aliveness and vitality, which lifts depression.

 We take the time to create a safe and supportive environment so that deep work can happen.
 Once you feel safe enough, your stuck emotions can begin to be expressed and transformed.